 “You can work at great intensity for an interval with the elliptical, treadmill, stair climber or while running.
 Or, add a heavy set of lifts, set up as an EMOM (every minute on the minute, you have a given amount of reps) or by doing a Tabata.
 You can also mix and match them, like doing 1 minute of strength, followed by 1 minute of cardio.”

 HIIT gets easier over time.

 HIIT is popular, says Gaulke, due to its ability to burn a lot of calories in a short amount of time.
-With intervals, your body increases its metabolic rate by constantly increasing and decreasing heart rate.
+With intervals, your body increases its metabolic rate by constantly increasing and decreasing heart rate – (we use this tracker).